Kisa Foundation USA

 Board Member and Treasurer

-Peter is completing a Masters degree in Public Health from George Washington University.
+Peter is completing a doctorate in Public Health from George Washington University.
 He lives in Chicago where he is active in the Ugandan Community.
-He plans to spend much of his working life in Uganda after he completes graduate work.
+He is currently conducting anti-malaria research in rural areas in Uganda.

 Gretchen Donart